garrettyarmo/badbeats-backend-api/docs/SETUP_AND_RUN_PLAN.md

 ## 8. Summary

-1. Configure environment variables.
+- Configure environment variables.
-2. Install dependencies and set up the database.
+- Install dependencies and set up the database.
-3. Run FastAPI locally or on Render.
+- Run FastAPI locally or on Render.
-4. Trigger the prediction workflow manually or via schedule.
+- Schedule data ingestion daily and prediction generation hourly.
-5. Test with unit and e2e tests.
+- Test with unit and e2e tests.
-6. Deploy to Render with environment setup.
+- Deploy to Render with environment setup.

-Your AI-driven betting picks service is now operational!